Drug and Alcohol Policy

 Repeated use of alcohol can lead to dependence.
 Sudden cessation of alcohol intake is likely to produce withdrawal symptoms, including severe anxiety, tremors, hallucinations, and convulsions.
 Alcohol withdrawal can be life-threatening.
 Long-term consumption of large quantities of alcohol, particularly when combined with poor nutrition, can also lead to permanent damage to vital organs such as the brain and the liver.

 Mothers who drink alcohol during pregnancy may give birth to infants with fetal alcohol syndrome.
 These infants may have physical and cognitive disabilities.
 In addition, research indicates that children of alcoholic parents are at greater risk than other youngsters of becoming alcoholics.

 Current details on the health risks and reactions to illicit drugs are available from the National Institute on Drug Abuse.

 VI.
 Counseling and Support Programs

 A network of services is available through JTS and New York City to help those with problems relating to abuse of alcohol and illicit drug use.
 These programs are confidential and voluntary.
-In addition to those listed below, the Office of Human Resources, the Office of Student Life, and the Counseling Center may be able to provide additional assistance.
+In addition to those listed below, the Office of Human Resources and the Office of Student Life may be able to provide additional assistance.